LAO complaints policy

 The Complaints Department directs complaint information to the local District Office as a Stage I complaint for resolution.

-LAO has authority to review and resolve some complaints regarding clinics, Student Legal Aid Societies (SLASS) or Aboriginal Legal Services Corporations (ALSC), once the clinic internal complaint process has been exhausted.
-LAO does not accept complaints related to matters internal to clinic/SLASS/ALSC operations such as human resources issues, staff performance or the administration of internal clinic processes.
+LAO has authority to review and resolve some complaints regarding clinics, Student Legal Services Offices (SLSO) or Indigenous Legal Service Organization (ILSC), once the clinic internal complaint process has been exhausted.
+LAO does not accept complaints related to matters internal to clinic/SLSO/ILSO operations such as human resources issues, staff performance or the administration of internal clinic processes.
 LAO also does not accept complaints regarding eligibility determination as long as the clinic operated within its policy.
 These complaints are usually initiated by clients, their agents or members of the public.
 A Clinic/SLSO complaint can be reviewed by the Vice-President, Clinic Law Services once the complainant has exhausted the complaint process of the Clinic/SLSO.